adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 traefik   LoadBalancer   10.43.134.216   10.0.0.2,10.0.1.1,10.0.1.2,10.0.1.3   80:32180/TCP,443:30273/TCP   21m
 ```

 External IP are privates IPs of all nodes.
-In order to access them, we only need to put a load balancer in front of workers.
+In order to access them, we need to put a load balancer in front of workers.
 It's time to get back to our 1st Terraform project.

 {{< highlight host="demo-kube-hcloud" file="kube.tf" >}}